 This staff report provides an overview for equity opportunities in the project delivery methods available to the Port for construction projects.
 The project delivery methods discussed in this report are available to the Port through Chapter 6 of the City Administrative Code.
-Each project will require assessment of multiple factors and criteria to determine which delivery methods, such as design-build or construction manager/general contractor, can provide advantages in terms of transferring risk to the private sector, and minimizing change orders and resulting cost and schedule implications, maximizing equity opportunities, such as community benefit programs, workforce development practices, education and mentoring programs.
+Each project will require assessment of multiple factors and criteria to determine which delivery method is most appropriate for a particular project.
+Certain alternative project delivery methods, such as design-build or construction manager/general contractor, can provide advantages in terms of transferring risk to the private sector, and minimizing change orders and resulting cost and schedule implications, maximizing equity opportunities, such as community benefit programs, workforce development practices, education and mentoring programs.